Kirthik13/Real-Time-Tech-Gadget-Sales-Data-Processing-Pipeline/README.md

-# ⚡ Real-Time Tech Gadget Sales Data Processing-Pipeline
+# ⚡Real-Time Tech Gadget Sales Data Processing-Pipeline

 This project demonstrates a real-time data pipeline for processing sales events of tech gadgets using streaming AWS services and enabling analytics through S3 and Athena.